 The situation is made even worse by the excessive urination that is one of the hallmark symptoms of diabetes.
 Many of the water-soluble antioxidants and other nutrients that naturally protect the kidneys against damage are lost in the urine.

-Usually there are no symptoms associated with kidney disease until kidney function is drastically impaired.
-At this point, symptoms typically include fluid buildup, as well as loss of sleep, lack of appetite, and weakness.
+Usually there are no chronic kidney disease symptoms until kidney function is drastically impaired.
+At this point, symptoms typically include fluid buildup, as well as loss of sleep, lack of appetite and weakness.

-If you have diabetes-related kidney disease, you need to be followed by a type of doctor known as a nephrologist.
-However, when disease is addressed early, it can be slowed and often reversed with natural therapies.
+If you have diabetic kidney disease, you need to be followed by a type of doctor known as a nephrologist.
+However, when diabetic kidney disease is addressed early, it can be slowed and often reversed with natural therapies.